 Case Study: Tulane University

-Tangible benefits of the transition to ByCommittee were apparent from both a resource management perspective as well as an improved faculty user experience.
-Some of the highest praise of ByCommittee at Tulane revolves around resource management: previously, tenure cases were reviewed from paper files, an extreme waste of resources (paper, money, and time).
+Tangible benefits of the transition to Interfolio Review, Promotion & Tenure were apparent from both a resource management perspective as well as an improved faculty user experience.
+Some of the highest praise of Interfolio at Tulane revolves around resource management: previously, tenure cases were reviewed from paper files, an extreme waste of resources (paper, money, and time).
 Every promotion and tenure candidate was required to print their entire file and create a binder—and then create ten to twelve copies for review.
 Then, a staff member dedicated time to hauling binders across campus in a wagon to store print copies under lock and key in the Dean’s office.
 Faculty committee members had to make trips to review files in person on their own time.
 Now, faculty committee members can review from an office, café, airplane, or anywhere with an Internet connection.
 Users on Tulane’s campus have been pleased with the transition, reporting that they are happy not only to be reviewing materials according to their own schedule, but also to be killing fewer trees.

-Partner in Development
+Partner in development

-As an early adopter of ByCommittee Promotion & Tenure, Tulane became a partner in the module’s development process.
+As an early adopter of Interfolio Review, Promotion & Tenure, Tulane became a partner in the module’s development process.
 Interfolio’s “agile” approach to building software—making incremental improvements based on users’ needs—means that Tulane has been able to contribute to, and see the effects of, feature developments that speak directly to their institutional workflow efficiencies and process improvement.
 As the primary point of contact, Ms. Loshbaugh enjoys that she can send her ideas to Interfolio and know they will receive serious consideration as part of the future development process.

-ByCommittee Faculty Search at Tulane
+Interfolio Faculty Search at Tulane